-- Planning Assistance The Red Cross representative will work with you to plan and organize the blood drive. - · Recruitment Tools The Red Cross representative will help you determine how many donors you need and how to recruit them, including an online scheduling tools for your donors. - Equipment & Supplies The Red Cross bring everything we need to your location, set it up and take it down at the end, including snacks and drinks. - Trained Staff The Red Cross staff will confidentially screen donors and collect donations, safely and professionally.
+- Planning Assistance The Red Cross representative will work with you to plan and organize the blood drive. - · Recruitment Tools The Red Cross representative will help you determine how many donors you need and how to recruit them, including an online scheduling tool for your donors. - Equipment & Supplies The Red Cross will bring everything it needs to your location, set it up and take it down at the end, including snacks and drinks. - Trained Staff The Red Cross staff will confidentially screen donors and collect donations, safely and professionally.

-You will need a suitable inside space to host the blood drive - at least 1,200 square feet of open, climate-controlled space with at least four electrical outlets, bathroom access nearby and tables and chairs.
-A house of worship fellowship hall will serve well
+You will need a suitable inside space to host the blood drive - at least 1,200 square feet of open, climate-controlled space with at least four electrical outlets, bathroom access nearby, and tables and chairs.
+A faith-based organization fellowship hall will serve well.

-To provide space to host the blood drive, to recruit volunteers to provide staffing during the drive, to share news about the blood drive to the congregation and recruit donors.
-The community group can also help advertise the drive to the public.
-Because black donors are underrepresented, there is a particular value in reaching out to the black community to become donors to help close the sickle cell gap.
+To provide space to host the blood drive; to recruit volunteers to assist with registration, canteen and other stations; and to share news about the blood drive to the congregation and sign up blood donors prior to the blood drive.
+Early recruitment and sign-ups will help to ensure you successfully meet your blood drive goal and meet the blood needs of your community.
+The Faith-Based Organization can also help advertise the drive to the public.
+Because diversity is important in the blood supply and black donors are underrepresented, there is a particular value in reaching out to the Black community to become donors to help close the sickle cell gap.

-To recruit volunteers to provide staffing during the drive, to share news about the blood drive to fellow officers and to recruit donors.
+To recruit volunteers to provide staffing during the drive, to share news about the blood drive to fellow officers, and to recruit donors.
 A PIO or other public-facing staff position can also work on promoting the drive to the public.

-A representative from the House of Worship and the Law Enforcement agency should be on hand to recruit donors as they come in.
+A representative from the Faith-Based Organization and the Law Enforcement agency should be on hand to recruit donors as they come in.
 Having shift sign-ups might help.
-While donors are awaiting their turn, they can be provided with information on
+While donors are awaiting their turn, they can be provided with information on Faith & Blue and how the community can work together to create safe and just communities.